 Another great option for building balance and strength is to have a slowest cyclist race.
 The advantage to this is you don’t need to have a long distance to travel.
 Just pick your end point and see who can do their best snail impression!

-If you’ve got a bit of space, you can actually do a lot on your own driveway.
+If you’ve got a bit of space, you can do a lot of cycling fun on your own driveway.
 A strip of paper and some acrylic paints will encourage any avant-garde artists in the family.
 You can also set up an obstacle course with cones, chalk or water balloons and get kids navigating some challenges.
-Or, if you’ve got a bubble maker, play a game of catch the bubbles where the kids have to ride around and catch bubbles with any part of their bike.
+Or, if you’ve got a bubble maker, play a game of catch the bubbles where the kids must ride around and catch bubbles with any part of their bike.

 You don’t need to ride hard or for long distances to burn off calories and get the endorphins flowing.
 Riding for just 15 minutes a day can have a positive impact on the physical and mental health of the whole family.
-So, grab your bikes and get riding!
+So, grab your bikes and get cycling as a family!

 You want to enjoy family bike rides, you want Halfords!